-- \$0 copayment for one routine eye exam every year. - \$135 allowance toward the cost of routine eyewear every year.
+\$0 copayment for one routine eye exam every year.

+\$100 toward the cost of routine eyewear every year.

-The routine vision allowance does NOT count toward your annual \$6,700 out-of-pocket limit.
+Routine vision benefits do NOT count toward your annual out-of-pocket limit.

 Welcome to Medicare" Preventive Visit

 The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.